IgniteUI/help-topics/topics/02_Controls/igFunnelChart/01_igFunnelChart_Adding.md

 			</td>

 			<td>
-				This theme contains custom visual styles created for the Ignite UI library.
+				This theme contains custom visual styles created for the %%ProductName%% library.
 It is contained in the following file:<br />*&lt;IG CSS root&gt;/themes/Infragistics/infragistics.theme.css*
 			</td>
 		</tr>